Rent safe and private dog parks hosted by locals

 Dog training theory is complex.
 (We’ve summed up some initial concepts in this article.)
 Here are a few things to look for as you start consuming content and learning training techniques:

-• Look for certified dog training professionals with years of experience (more on certification below)
+• Look for certified dog training professionals with years of experience.
+(More on certification below.)

-• Understand that we can’t expect dogs to automatically understand our social norms (“good” and “bad” behavior are subjective)
+• Understand that we can’t expect dogs to automatically understand our social norms. ("Good” and “bad” behavior are subjective!)

-Consider getting certified as a professional dog trainer
+4) Consider getting certified as a professional dog trainer

-While the dog training industry isn’t regulated, the top successful dog trainers take their education seriously and want to help owners make sense of the confusing landscape.
-Completing a certification can be a great test of your skills — letting you know you’re ready to offer your services to other owners in good faith — and it can make your expertise clear to potential clients.
+That said: If you're able to, it's a good idea to pursue a well-regarded dog training program.
+The top successful dog trainers take their education seriously and want to help owners make sense of the confusing landscape.
+Completing a certification can be a great test of your skills.
+Passing a rigorous exam lets you know you’re ready to offer your services to other owners in good faith—and it can make your expertise clear to potential clients, too.

 See if any trainers near you are looking for part-time employees or apprentices

 One way to set yourself up for success as a dog trainer is to apprentice under someone who is an expert at the craft.
-An owner or employee of a dog training company will be able to guide you through all aspects of training dogs professionally — from actual nitty-gritty training concepts, to different types of services and pricing, to setting up your own business, and more.
+An owner or employee of a dog training company will be able to guide you through all aspects of training dogs professionally—from actual nitty-gritty training concepts, to different types of services and pricing, to setting up your own business, and more.

 This is a great next step once you’ve obtained knowledge about learning theory, dog body language, and training mechanics.
+Here's to you and your future animal training endeavors!

 Trainer Review of this Article

-There is so much misinformation out there, we want to make sure we only provide the highest quality information to our community.
+There is so much misinformation out there, and we want to make sure we only provide the highest quality information to our community.
+The science of animal behavior is complex.
+The more seriously we take it—as pet professionals and everyday dog owners—the better!
 We have all of our articles reviewed by qualified, positive-only trainers.

 This is the trainer that reviewed this article: